Requirements for Undergraduate Degrees

 Option D: Upper-Division Course Work from Another College Outside of and not Required by the Major

 Six hours of elective upper-division course work from outside of and not required by the student’s major and college.
-Transfer courses and study abroad courses may be used to meet this requirement.
+Transfer courses may be used to meet this requirement but must be from outside of and not required by the student's major and college.
+Study abroad courses, Military Science and Leadership courses (MSL) and Naval Science courses (NAVS) may be used to meet the Option D requirement for all students, regardless of the student's major and college.
 Upper-division courses elected to meet the Philosophy and Ethics and Impact of Technology Ways of Knowing areas may also meet the requirement but they must be outside the college and not required by the major.

 In the College of Arts & Letters, courses are divided into two components: (1) Arts & Humanities and (2) Social Sciences.